Open-Hexagon/oh3/README.md

 *(omg it's finally happening)*

-You can get the game by downloading an actions artifact by clicking on a build [here](https://github.com/Open-Hexagon/oh-ce/actions).
+You can get the game [here](https://openhexagon.fun).
+The website gets the latest action artifacts via webhook.

 ## External dependencies
 Apart from the pure lua dependencies that are present in the repository, the game relies on: